This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Three golden brown biscuits on piece of white parchment sitting in a baking dish with striped linen in background all on wooden surface

-Bring on the candied ginger
+Bring on the Candied Ginger

 To amp these up a bit, I’m expanding on Mom’s variation of Grandma’s recipe (lots of layers going on here) and adding in a bit of candied ginger.
 This type of ginger is quite different from fresh ginger, so if you have some leftover ginger you’ve been wanting to use up, this is not the recipe for that.
 Candied ginger is sweet and sticky and adds a welcome bit of spice to the biscuits.